 Notes

-1 This is a compilation of the Commissioner for Children and Young People Act 2006 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 9 March 2012 of the Commissioner for Children and Young People Act 2006 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

-Commissioner for Children and Young People Act 2006
+Commissioner for Children and Young People Act 2006 4, 5